thebluesyrup/blog/tracetogether-the-privacy-update/index.md

     While removing WOGAA Snowplow is a great step to ensuring user privacy, they have neglected to disable Firebase analytics.
 This seems to be a missed opportunity to sort out the analytics problem as a whole.

-Overall, the stance of this article stems from the idea that, if a company who has to abide with strict privacy laws such as GDPR, it is fair to assume that the technologically-progressive government can do the same, if not better.
+Overall, the stance of this article stems from the idea that, if a company who has to abide with strict privacy laws such as GDPR can be transparent, it is  fair to assume that the technologically-progressive government can do  the same, if not better.

 > Author's note: I've personally contacted the TraceTogether team via email and have thanked them for working around the clock to making this app possible.
 I wish nothing but the best for the TraceTogether Team and their future endeavors and hope that this can be taken as a learning opportunity to improve their processes and be more transparent to their users.